luigi311/Blog/content/FuriLabs-FLX1.md

 # Support

 Support from FuriLabs has been outstanding.
 They are all constantly in the telegram group so when issues are discovered by endusers and they mention it in the chat they are able to immediately replicate it on their side so they can troubleshoot and fix it.
 They also have a great system to allow users to test fixes similar to Ubuntu Touch where there is a new repository for each fix that the user can install and uninstall.
-While UT requires the user to use the termianl to install said repository the FuriLabs folks have instead decided to create a GUI so even users that are terminal shy can test fixes.
+While UT requires the user to use the terminal to install said repository the FuriLabs folks have instead decided to create a GUI so even users that are terminal shy can test fixes.
 Overall getting ahold of them and getting software support from them is amazing but I have yet to interact with them when it comes to hardware defects so I can't comment on their warranty experience.

 # Conclusion